How to Use Journaling and Meditation Together for Mental Clarity

 Meditation quiets the mind.
 Journaling clarifies it.

-Together, they form a feedback loop:
+Together, they form a powerful feedback loop:

 Meditation → clears mental clutter → Journaling → captures insights → Meditation → deepens self-awareness → repeat.